jkwiecien/sam-shopping-list/README.md

 ### Kotlin multiplatform
 So far this is just an Android app but I'm trying to make some layers of the code to be shared with iOS using kotlin multiplatform.
 #### Compose resources
 I'm using Compose Resources to handle translations (icons later).
-I already encountered problem with Compose @Previews.
+I already encountered [a problem](https://issuetracker.google.com/issues/348208777) with Compose @Previews.
 It just doesn't work with it.
 I had to create a method that would keep previews rendering:
 ```
 @Composable
 fun stringResourceCompat(resource: StringResource, previewFallback: String): String {